MulleWeb/MulleCurl/README.md

 Notable is the simple interface.
 Instead of `-dataWithContentsOfURL:error:` it is just `-dataWithContentsOfURLWithString:`.
-You don't have to wrap the string into an NSURL and the NSError can be retrieved later if required.
+You don't have to wrap the string into an NSURL and the NSError can be retrieved later if desired.

 [MulleWeb](/MulleWeb/MulleWeb) adds a `NSURL` interface for convenience.